OrangeLightning219/jai-format/README.md

 ## What's left to do (in order of importance)
 - Write more tests
 - Don't format if there are syntax errors.
-This relies on the jai_parser module checking for syntax errors which it currently doesn't.
+This relies on the jai_parser module checking for syntax errors which it currently doesn't (there's only minimal checking and not all errors are detected).
 - Add `//jai-format:off` and `//jai-format:on` comments that allow disabling the formatter in specific places.
 - Add `//jai-format:config_option=true` comments that allow overriding configuration options in specific places.